Dollar snaps losing streak as jittery investors stick with safety

 He said markets needed to see "broader evidence of a peak in infections" before calm returned and otherwise risked more "brutal selloffs periodically".

-Analysts said investors' end-of-month portfolio rebalancing as well as nervousness about the virus was also supporting the greenback.
+Analysts said investors' end-of-month portfolio rebalancing as well as nervousness about the virus was also supporting the dollar.

-Over the past two weeks the dollar first posted its biggest weekly rise since the 2008 financial crisis and then its biggest weekly drop since 2009.
-Signs of funding stress have eased but not abated as hard cash remains in high demand.
+Over the past two weeks, the dollar first posted its biggest weekly rise since the 2008 financial crisis as investors and companies rushed into the world's most liquid currency, then saw its biggest weekly drop since 2009.
+Signs of funding stress have eased but not abated and hard-dollar cash remains in high demand.

-"Risk aversion has been more important to the direction of the dollar than traditional interest rate differentials," Standard Chartered analysts said in a note.

-"For the dollar to surrender some of its recent gains, investors would need to shift their preferences back to a broader basket of safe-haven assets."

-Both the dollar and yen rose against emerging market currencies after a weekend which brought more bad news on the virus front.
-EMRG/FRX
+"The magnitude and breadth of U.S. dollar gains suggest that financial markets have become seriously impaired.
+So the U.S. DOLLAR may now become a barometer of the efficacy of the policy response to corporate credit difficulties, interbank funding challenges, etc," Standard Chartered analysts said in a research note.

-Total deaths are around 34,000 and the United States has emerged as the latest epicentre, with more than 141,000 confirmed cases and 2,400 deaths.
+Total global deaths from the virus are around 34,000 and the United States has emerged as the latest epicentre, with more than 141,000 confirmed cases and 2,400 deaths.

-Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said the pandemic could ultimately kill between 100,000 and 200,000 people in the United States, if mitigation was not successful.

 ((thomas.wilkes@thomsonreuters.com))